LaureneT/go_rest_api/readme.md

 # My RESTful Go API

-Welcome to the My RESTful Go API!
+Welcome to the my project RESTful Go API.
 This API is built in Go and provides functionality for managing GitHub projects listed in the README of GitHub repositories.

 ## Table of Contents
 - [Getting Started](#getting-started)